-So there you have it – 37 interesting facts and design statistics that tell us more about the state of web design in 2021.
+So there you have it – 37 interesting facts and design statistics that tell us more about the state of web design.

 The importance of web design is a big deal.
 So be sure to consider these statistics when evaluating your approach to web design.

 What’s next?
 If you offer web design or development services, I recommend checking out our article on additional revenue strategies for web designers.
 These strategies work great for freelancers and agencies alike.

 Looking for more statistics?
 Check out these articles: